MAHTEP/TEMOA-Europe/README.md

 The subdirectories of TEMOA-Italy are:

-1. `temoa-energysystem/`
-Contains the extended TEMOA source code (Detailed info for running TEMOA given at: https://github.com/TemoaProject/temoa).

 1. `TEMOA-Europe/`
-Contains the developed database with the techno-economic description of the Italian Energy System.
+Contains the developed database with the techno-economic description of the European Energy System.

 # Contributions